-1. CLEAR AND DRAW STEP
+1. ALEAR AND DRAW STEP

 If you have any dice in your Reserve Pool, they go to your Used Pile.
 Then, draw 4 dice from your bag and put them in your Prep Area.

-If your bag runs out, put all the dice from your Used Pile in your bag, mix well, and keep drawing until you get a total of 4 dice.
+If your bag runs out, put all of the dice from your Used Pile into your bag, mix well, and keep drawing until you get a total of 4 dice.

-2. ROLL AND REPORT STEP
+2, BOW AND BEROW STEP

 Roll all the dice in your Prep Area.
-If you want, you can reroll any or all of them, but you must keep the new result!
+If you want, you can reroll any or all of them, but you must keep the new results!